Search

 If you’re using the number-rhyme system, it‘s really quite easy.
 Rhyming does most of the work.

-For example, I don‘t use an abstract gun, but a very specific gun from the movie Videodrome.
+Here’s another example.
+For one, I don‘t use an abstract gun, but a very specific gun from the movie Videodrome.

-For 2, I don’t use just any old shoe.
+For two, I don’t use just any old shoe.
 I use my favorite shoes from when I was a kid.
 (They had velcro pockets for holding coins.)

-It might take you a few minutes, or even a few hours over a weekend to land on the most specific option possible.
-It will be worth the effort!
+It might take you a few minutes, or even a few hours over a weekend to land on the most specific options for each number rhyme.
+Rest assured, it will be worth the effort!

-If you’re struggling, you can adopt the Mind Mapping examples here for creating your imagery too.
-There’s always a way!
+If you’re still struggling, you can adopt the Mind Mapping examples here for assigning your peg assocations.
+There’s always a way and now you have another tool in your toolbox.

 How To Mix Your Pegs With The Major System